Clear, informative writing about The University of Texas at Dallas is enhanced through the use of a consistent editorial style.

 Academic: Capitalize and spell out formal academic titles such as chancellor, chair, president and dean when they immediately precede a name.
 Lowercase elsewhere.
 Examples: President Jane Smith, Dean John Doe, Chancellor Jane Garcia, Development Board Chair Jan Turner.
 Executive Vice President John Rodriguez.

 Courtesy: In general, do not use the courtesy titles Mr., Mrs. or Ms. If the reference serves to avoid confusion, Mr., Mrs. or Ms. may be used in the second mention.
 Example: For Jane Doe, use Mrs. Doe on second reference.

 Dr., Drs.: Use Dr. as a first reference before the full name of the person who has an earned doctorate in any subject.
 It is redundant to include both the title and the academic degree, or to combine the administrative title with the academic title.
 In general, use the last name without the title in subsequent references.
+In formal printed publications, it is OK to use the title in subsequent references.
 Also, when referring to the University’s president, use the title President instead of Dr. in the reference.
 Do not use both titles.

 - Right: Dr. John Smith is president of The University of Texas at Dallas.

 - Right: President John Smith of UT Dallas.

 - Wrong: President Dr. John Smith of UT Dallas.